-Everest Base Camp Trek By Road - a package from Himalayan Trekkers - is one of the best way to reach Everest Base Camp amongst the others and the most reliable as well.
+Everest Base Camp Trek By Road - a package from Himalayan Trekkers - is one of the best ways to reach Everest Base Camp amongst the others and the most reliable as well.

 - Reach the vantage point of the trek - Kala Patthar(5643 meters) to peek into Everest

-- Experience unique culture of Sherpas
+- Experience the unique culture of Sherpas

 - Explore the beautiful Salleri village

 - Stunning Takshindo La passes at 3071 meters.